-While advanced angelnets may be based on nanotechnology and utility fog, this does not always have to be the case.
+While advanced angelnets may be based on nanotechnology and smart matter, this does not always have to be the case.
 For instance an angelnet may instead employ specialized synsects, or a network of all the local appliances, bots, and vehicles, or perhaps unobtrusive sensors and overrides in local animal and plant life.
 Some very low tech or intentionally minimal angelnets rely solely on a networked and automated police force, or on highly networked and ubiquitous communication among citizens.
 The most pervasive angelnets employ many different technology scales and strategies, to cover every contingency.

 Not all angelnets are friendly.
 The term demon-net is sometimes used for such networks.
 The terms may even be relative, in that one population's angelnet may be another's demon-net.
 Outside Sephirotic regions for instance some angelnets may protect the locals but may be neutral to outsiders or invaders, neither protecting nor attacking them, but others respond aggressively to outsiders, whether with gentle but impenetrable obstruction or with damaging or lethal force that is comparable to the way a biont's immune system attacks foreign microbes.
 Such systems may be regarded as 'demon-nets' by trespassers.
 Many "ahuman" AIs use these more aggressive angelnets/demon-nets as a means of protecting their subsystems from interference or attack or infestation by ordinary sophonts.
 Ahuman systems are notorious for disassembling unauthorized intruders without warning, sometimes immediately and sometimes after inexplicably tolerating them for hours, days, or even years.
 Yet worse fates may await those who find themselves within the equivalent of demon-net in a blight or perversity; in such regions disassembly and death is a relatively fortunate outcome.

 For most bionts within the civilized galaxy, angelnets are synonymous with comfort and peace of mind, and are a powerful symbol of Sephirotic civilization and the virtues of transapientech in general.